ocaml-flambda/flambda-backend/jane/doc/extensions/kinds.md

 ignore those modal axes.
 The non-modal bounds capture a grab-bag of other properties.

+Kinds are related by a _sub-kinding_ relation, described in more detail below.
+This allows to use a type with a more precise kind where a type with a less precise kind is expected.

 This page describes the kind system at a high level, and contains complete details for the non-modal bounds.
 It does not exhaustively describe the possible layouts (which are documented on the [unboxed types